Multi-Graph Transformer for Free-Hand Sketch Recognition: Experiments

-\textbf{Baselines } (i) From the perspective of coordinate-based sketch recognition, RNN models are a simple-yet-effective baseline.
-Following \citet{xu2018sketchmate}, we design several bi-directional LSTM \cite{hochreiter1997long} and GRU \cite{cho2014properties} models at increasing parameter budgets comparable with MGT.
+(i) From the perspective of coordinate-based sketch recognition, RNN models are a simple-yet-effective baseline.
+Following Xu~\etal~\cite{xu2018sketchmate}, we design several bi-directional LSTM \cite{hochreiter1997long} and GRU \cite{cho2014properties} models at increasing parameter budgets comparable with MGT.
 The final RNN states are concatenated and passed to the MLP classifier described previously.
 We use batch size $256$, initial learning rate $1e\!-\!4$ and multiply by $0.9$ every $10$ epochs.
-We train models with both our multi-modal input (Section \ref{input-layer}) as well as the 4D input from \citet{xu2018sketchmate}. \\ (ii) Although converting sketch coordinates to images adds time overhead in practical settings and can be seen as auxiliary information, we compare MGT to various state-of-the-art CNN architectures.
-It is important to note that sketch sequences were truncated/padded for training both MGT and RNNs, hence image-based CNNs stand as an upper bound in terms of performance.
-We tune the optimal learning rate and decay schedule for each model, and use the maximum possible batch size.
-See details in Table~\ref{table:comparison_with_cnn_rnn}.
-Following standard practice in computer vision \cite{he2016deep,huang2017densely}, we employ early stopping based on observing over-fitting in the validation loss, and select the checkpoint with the highest validation accuracy for evaluation on the test set. \\ (iii) To evaluate the effectiveness of the proposed Graph Transformer layer, we compare it with popular GNN variants: the Graph Convolutional Network \cite{kipf2017semi} and the Graph Attention Network \cite{velickovic2018graph} \footnote{For GAT, we use the same scaled dot-product attention mechanism as GT as we found it to be significantly faster.}.
-All GNN models follow the same hyperparameters and learning rate setup as Transformers ($L = 4$, $\hat{d} = 256$), and are augmented with residual connections and batch normalization for fair comparison, following \cite{bresson2018experimental}.
+We train models with both our multi-modal input (Section \ref{input-layer}) as well as the 4D input from~\cite{xu2018sketchmate}.

+(ii) Although converting sketch coordinates to images adds time overhead in practical settings and can be seen as auxilary information, we compare MGT to various state-of-the-art CNN architectures.
+It is important to note that sketch sequences were truncated/padded for training both MGT and RNNs, hence image-based CNNs stand as an upper bound in terms of performance. \black{For Inception V3~\cite{szegedy2016rethinking} and MobileNet V2~\cite{Sandler_2018_CVPR}, initial learning rate is $1e\!-\!3$ and multiplied by $0.5$ every $10$ epochs.
+For other CNN baselines, the initial learning rate and decay are configured following their original papers. } \black{ For each model, we use the maximum possible batch size.
+Following standard practice in computer vision \cite{he2016deep,huang2017densely}, we employ early stopping based on observing over-fitting in the validation loss, and select the checkpoint with the highest validation accuracy for evaluation on the test set. }

+(iii) To evaluate the effectiveness of the proposed Graph Transformer layer, we compare it with popular GNN variants: the Graph Convolutional Network \cite{kipf2017semi} and the Graph Attention Network \cite{velickovic2018graph} \footnote{For GAT, we use the same scaled dot-product attention mechanism as GT for efficiency.}.
+All GNN models follow the same hyperparameter setup as Transformers ($L = 4$, $\hat{d} = 256$) and are augmented with residual connections and batch normalization for fair comparison, following \cite{bresson2018experimental}. \black{ Optimal hyper-parameters and learning rate schedules are selected based on validation set performance. }